pixsil/image-renderer/README.md

 #IMAGE_CACHE_DISK="cache"
 ```

-When using these disks, make sure you have them:
+When using these disks, make sure you have them.
+You can also choose to remove the APP_URL part here, if you are caching local

 ```
 // dont need to have a public one, all files going served, all images are cached in different folder